Platinum as Investment: Primed for Massive Upside

 Platinum futures are an option for more advanced investors.

 Alternatively, you can buy platinum bullion from various bullion or coin dealers online.
+I only use APMEX because they seem to always have the cheapest spreads.
+They also accept Bitcoin, and some other cryptocurrencies.

 The Best Way to Invest in Platinum: Bullion